Second lieutenant: New Zealand

-Pakistan

-The Pakistan Army follows the British pattern of ranks.
-A second lieutenant is represented by one metal pip on each shoulder in case of "khaki uniform" and one diamond star on the chest in case of camouflage combat dress.
-However a second lieutenant in the Pakistan Army is usually promoted to lieutenant 6 months after commissioning.
-Test for 2nd lieutenant is held every year twice in Pakistan.
-It is the smallest rank among commissioned officers.

-Philippines

-In the Armed Forces of the Philippines, the rank of second lieutenant is the lowest commissioned officer rank used by the Philippine Army, Philippine Air Force and the Philippine Marine Corps.
-It stands below the rank of First Lieutenant.

-Singapore

-In Singapore, the rank of second lieutenant (2LT) is awarded to officer cadets who have graduated from the completion of their officer cadet course, and is the lowest commissioned rank in the Singapore Armed Forces, below the rank of lieutenant and above the rank of chief warrant officer.
-The rank insignia of a second lieutenant is a bar.

-United Kingdom and other Commonwealth countries
+United Kingdom and other Commonwealth countries (excepting Australia, Bangladesh, and Canada)

 The rank of second lieutenant (2Lt) was introduced throughout the British Army in 1877 to replace the short-lived rank of sub-lieutenant, although it had long been used in the Royal Artillery, Royal Engineers, Fusilier and Rifle regiments.
 At first the rank bore no distinct insignia.
+The rank was abolished in 1881 but reintroduced in 1887.
 In 1902, a single Bath star was introduced; the ranks of lieutenant and captain had their number of stars increased by one to (respectively) two and three.
 The rank is also used by the Royal Marines.

-New British Army officers are normally commissioned as second lieutenants at the end of their commissioning course at RMA Sandhurst, and continue with specific training with their units.
+New British Army officers are normally commissioned as second lieutenants at the end of their commissioning course at RMA Sandhurst where they hold the rank of Officer Cadet, and continue with specific training with their units.
 Progression to lieutenant rank usually occurs after about a year.
 In the British armed forces, second lieutenant is a rank which is not used as a form of address.
 Instead a second lieutenant named, for example, Smith is addressed and referred to as Mr Smith, with the exception that the alternative titles ensign (Foot Guards) and cornet (in the Blues and Royals and Queen's Royal Hussars) are still used.

 In the Royal Air Force, the comparable rank is pilot officer.
-The Royal Navy has no exact equivalent rank, and a second lieutenant is senior to a Royal Navy midshipman but junior to a sub-lieutenant.
+The equivalent in the Royal Navy is Sub-lieutenant.